Electroweak Monopole-antimonopole Pair in the Standard Model: Introduction

 Since then, numerous solutions were found in the SU(2) YMH theory.
 In the BPS limit of vanishing Higgs potential, there exist exact monopole \cite{PrasadSommerfield} and multimonopole \cite{ExactMulti} solutions.
 Other well-known cases are the axially symmetric MAP of Kleihaus and Kunz \cite{KKMAP}, and the monopole-antimonopole chain (MAC) of Kleihaus et al. \cite{KKMAC}.
 These solutions possess finite energy and represent a chain of magnetic monopoles and antimonopoles lying in alternating order along the symmetrical axis.

-Magnetic monopole research started a new chapter when the Cho-Maison monopole \cite{ChoMaison} was reported in the Standard Model, which is an electroweak generalization of the Dirac monopole.
-It acquires the W-boson dressing and becomes a hybrid between the Dirac monopole and 't Hooft-Polyakov monopole.
-Moreover, its magnetic charge is twice as large because the period of the electromagnetic U(1) is $4\pi$ in the SU(2)$\times$U(1) Weinberg-Salam (WS) theory.
+In 1997, Cho and Maison \cite{ChoMaison} found a monopole solution in the standard Weinberg-Salam (WS) theory.
+The Cho-Maison monopole is an electroweak generalization of the Dirac monopole.
+It acquires a W-boson dressing and becomes a hybrid between the Dirac monopole and 't Hooft-Polyakov monopole.
+Moreover, its magnetic charge is twice as large because the period of the electromagnetic U(1) is $4\pi$ in the SU(2)$\times$U(1) WS theory.

 The importance of Cho-Maison monopole comes from the following fact.
 As the electroweak generalization of the Dirac monopole, it must exist if the Standard Model is correct \cite{ChoMaison,YiSongYang,ChoMaisonMass}.
 One might argue that the standard WS theory cannot accommodate magnetic monopoles because the second homotopy of quotient space, SU(2)$\times$U(1)$_Y$/U(1)$_{\scalebox{0.5}{\mbox{em}}}$, is trivial.
 However, it is not the only monopole topology.
-In fact, the WS theory, with hypercharge U(1), can be viewed as a gauged CP$^1$ model in which the normalized Higgs doublet plays the role of the CP$^1$ field \cite{ChoMaison}.
-This way, the SU(2) part of WS theory has exactly the same monopole topology as the Georgi-Glashow model.
+As pointed out by Cho and Maison \cite{ChoMaison}, the WS theory, with hypercharge U(1), can be viewed as a gauged CP$^1$ model in which the normalized Higgs doublet plays the role of the CP$^1$ field.
+This way, the SU(2) part of WS theory has exactly the same monopole topology as the Georgi-Glashow model \cite{ChoPhilTrans}.
 That is, $\pi_2\left(S^2\right)=\mathbb{Z}$.
-Originally, the electroweak monopole and dyon solutions were obtained by numerical integration, but a mathematically rigorous proof of existence was established later on \cite{YiSongYang}.
+Originally, the Cho-Maison monopole solution was obtained by numerical integration, but a mathematically rigorous proof of existence was established later on \cite{YiSongYang}.

-The mass of Cho-Maison monopole is infinite due to the point singularity at the origin.
-However, it is premature to deny its existence simply because it has infinite energy at classical level.
-A priori, there is nothing wrong with this.
+The mass of Cho-Maison monopole cannot be calculated due to the point singularity at the origin.
+However, it is premature to deny its existence simply because it has infinite energy.
 Classically, the electron has an infinite electric energy but a finite mass \cite{ChoMaisonMass}.
 Additionally, it has been shown that the solution can be regularized.
 Ref. \cite{ChoMaisonMass} estimated the mass of a Cho-Maison monopole to be around 4 to 10 TeV.
-More recently, different methods were used to regularize the solution, it is reported that the new BPS bound for Cho-Maison monopole may not be smaller than 2.98 TeV, more probably 3.75 TeV \cite{ChoMaisonRegularization}.
+More recently, different methods were used, it is reported that the new BPS bound for Cho-Maison monopole may not be smaller than 2.98 TeV, more probably 3.75 TeV \cite{ChoMaisonRegularization}.
 Another estimate puts the lower bound of the mass of Cho-Maison monopole at 2.37 TeV \cite{ChoAdd1}.